How the Hootenanny Mass Invaded the Church

 “…the morning stars sang together and all the angels shouted for joy…” – Job 38:7

-The Almighty’s acts of performative speech, making creation out of nothing, saying “let there be … and it was”, were once conceived as song; and our inheritance as being made in the image and likeness of God, needs to follow, expressing holy joy in song.
+The Almighty’s acts of performative speech, making creation out of nothing, saying “let there be … and there was”, were once conceived as song; and our inheritance as being made in the image and likeness of God, needs to follow, expressing holy joy in song.

 JRR Tolkien presents this history using a musical analogy: